EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 8 min read

-Unlike Salesforce Sales Cloud and Service Cloud (which run on the core Salesforce platform), Marketing Cloud is built on a separate technology stack acquired from ExactTarget in 2013.
-This has significant architectural implications:
+Unlike Salesforce Sales Cloud and Service Cloud, Marketing Cloud runs on a separate technology stack.
+Salesforce acquired it from ExactTarget in 2013.
+This has significant architectural implications.

-• Separate data model: Marketing Cloud uses its own data storage (Data Extensions) rather than Salesforce objects.
-Data is synchronized between Marketing Cloud and Sales Cloud via Marketing Cloud Connect.
+• Separate data model — Marketing Cloud uses Data Extensions (its own storage) rather than Salesforce objects.
+Data is synced between Marketing Cloud and Sales Cloud via Marketing Cloud Connect.

-• Studio-based architecture: Functionality is organized into specialized studios and builders -- Email Studio, Mobile Studio, Social Studio, Advertising Studio, Journey Builder, Automation Studio, and Content Builder.
+• Studio-based architecture — functionality is organized into specialized studios: Email Studio, Mobile Studio, Social Studio, Advertising Studio, Journey Builder, Automation Studio, and Content Builder

-• Multi-tenant cloud: Marketing Cloud runs on dedicated infrastructure with tenant-level isolation.
-Enterprise editions can have multiple Business Units for organizational separation.
+• Multi-tenant cloud — runs on dedicated infrastructure with tenant-level isolation; Enterprise editions support multiple Business Units for organizational separation

-• API-first design: Marketing Cloud exposes REST and SOAP APIs for nearly every operation, enabling deep integration with external systems.
+• API-first design — REST and SOAP APIs are exposed for nearly every operation, enabling deep integration with external systems

 The Data Model: Data Extensions Explained

-• Sendable Data Extensions: Tables that contain subscriber data (email address or subscriber key) and can be used as the audience for email sends and journey entries.
+• Sendable Data Extensions — contain subscriber data (email address or subscriber key); used as the audience for email sends and journey entries

-• Non-Sendable Data Extensions: Reference tables used for lookups, personalization data, and reporting.
-Examples include product catalogs, store locations, and preference data.
+• Non-Sendable Data Extensions — reference tables for lookups, personalization data, and reporting (product catalogs, store locations, preference data)

-• Data Relationships: Define relationships between Data Extensions to enable relational personalization.
-For example, linking a Subscriber table to an Orders table to personalize emails with recent purchase data.
+• Data Relationships — link Data Extensions to each other for relational personalization (e.g., link Subscribers to Orders to personalize emails with recent purchase data)

-• Synchronized Data Extensions: Automatically replicated from Salesforce CRM objects (Contacts, Leads, Campaign Members) via Marketing Cloud Connect.
-These are read-only in Marketing Cloud.
+• Synchronized Data Extensions — automatically replicated from Salesforce CRM objects via Marketing Cloud Connect; read-only in Marketing Cloud

-• Retention Policies: Configure automatic data deletion based on age to comply with GDPR, CCPA, and other data retention regulations.
+• Retention Policies — configure automatic data deletion based on age for GDPR, CCPA, and data retention compliance

 Proper Data Extension design is critical.
-We have seen Marketing Cloud implementations fail because of poorly designed data models that lead to slow query performance, personalization errors, and compliance gaps.
+Poorly designed data models lead to slow query performance, personalization errors, and compliance gaps.
+EPC Group has seen implementations fail because of foundational data model mistakes.

 Integration with Microsoft Dynamics 365

-• Marketing Cloud Connect for Dynamics: A managed package that synchronizes Dynamics 365 contacts, leads, and campaign data with Marketing Cloud Data Extensions.
-Supports bi-directional sync for campaign responses.
+• Marketing Cloud Connect for Dynamics — synchronizes Dynamics 365 contacts, leads, and campaign data with Marketing Cloud Data Extensions.
+Supports bidirectional sync for campaign responses.

-• Azure Data Factory: For batch data movement between Dynamics 365 Dataverse and Marketing Cloud Data Extensions, ADF provides scheduled ETL pipelines with transformation capabilities.
+• Azure Data Factory — for batch data movement between Dynamics 365 Dataverse and Marketing Cloud Data Extensions via scheduled ETL pipelines

-• Custom API Integration: Marketing Cloud REST APIs enable real-time triggers from Dynamics 365 workflows (Power Automate) to initiate journeys, update subscriber attributes, or trigger transactional messages.
+• Custom API integration — Marketing Cloud REST APIs enable real-time triggers from Dynamics 365 Power Automate workflows to initiate journeys or trigger transactional messages

 Architecture Best Practices

-1. Design your data model first: Before building any campaigns or journeys, map out all Data Extensions, relationships, and data flows.
+1. Design your data model first — before building any campaigns or journeys, map all Data Extensions, relationships, and data flows.
 This is the foundation everything else depends on.

-2. Use Business Units for organizational separation: Multi-division or multi-brand organizations should use Business Units to segregate data, content, and user access while maintaining shared assets where appropriate.
+2. Use Business Units for separation — multi-division or multi-brand organizations should use Business Units to segregate data, content, and user access while maintaining shared assets.

-3. Implement a subscriber key strategy: Use a consistent, immutable subscriber key (not email address) across all channels.
-This enables cross-channel journey tracking and prevents duplicate records when email addresses change.
+3. Implement a subscriber key strategy — use a consistent, immutable subscriber key (not email address) across all channels.
+This prevents duplicate records when email addresses change.

-4. Leverage SQL queries in Automation Studio: Complex audience segmentation should use SQL queries against Data Extensions rather than drag-and-drop filters.
-SQL provides superior performance and flexibility for large-scale operations.
+4. Use SQL queries in Automation Studio — complex audience segmentation should use SQL rather than drag-and-drop filters for better performance on large-scale operations.

-5. Plan for GDPR and privacy compliance: Implement consent management, preference centers, data retention policies, and audit trails from day one.
-Retrofitting compliance into an existing Marketing Cloud deployment is far more expensive.
+5. Plan for GDPR and privacy compliance from day one — implement consent management, preference centers, data retention policies, and audit trails at the start.
+Retrofitting compliance into an existing deployment costs far more.

-• Journey optimization: We design multi-channel customer journeys that leverage email, SMS, push, web, and advertising channels with AI-powered optimization.
+• Journey optimization — multi-channel customer journeys across email, SMS, push, web, and advertising with AI-powered optimization

 Frequently Asked Questions

-Can Marketing Cloud integrate with Dynamics 365 instead of Salesforce CRM?
+Can Marketing Cloud integrate with Microsoft Dynamics 365?

 Yes, though it requires more integration work than the native Marketing Cloud Connect for Sales Cloud.
-We build integrations using MuleSoft, Azure Logic Apps, or custom REST API connections to synchronize contacts, leads, campaign data, and engagement metrics between Marketing Cloud and Dynamics 365.
-For organizations committed to the Microsoft ecosystem, we also evaluate Dynamics 365 Customer Insights (Marketing) as a potential alternative to Marketing Cloud.
+EPC Group builds integrations using MuleSoft, Azure Logic Apps, or custom REST API connections to synchronize contacts, leads, campaign data, and engagement metrics between Marketing Cloud and Dynamics 365.

 How long does a Marketing Cloud implementation take?